MI-AFP/tutorials/tutorials/04_types-errors.md

 () :: ()
 ```

 It is semantically more similar to `void` from other languages and you can use it wherever you don't want to use actual type.
-For example if you don't know about `Maybe` and want to use `Either` instead in same way, you could do `Either a ()`.
+For example, if you don't know about `Maybe` and want to use `Either` instead in the same way, you could do `Either a ()`.
 For more about [unit type read wikipedia](https://en.wikipedia.org/wiki/Unit_type).

 ## Other containers

-As in other programming languages or programming theory there are various types of containers - data types/structures whose instances are collections of other objects.
-If we talk about collections with arbitrary number of element, then we talked so far just about lists which are pretty simple to use and have a nice syntactic sugar notation in Haskell.
-But you might notice that for some use cases is not list optimal (when you need to access by index, find element in it, etc.).
+As in other programming languages or programming theory, there are various types of containers - data types/structures whose instances are collections of other objects.
+If we talk about collections with an arbitrary number of elements, then we talked so far just about lists which are pretty simple to use and have a nice syntactic sugar notation in Haskell.
+But you might notice that for some use cases is not list optimal (when you need to access by index, find an element in it, etc.).

 Luckily there are more and more containers.
 Various of them which we will mention in this lesson are from package [containers], but there are of course many more like [array](https://hackage.haskell.org/package/array), [vector](https://hackage.haskell.org/package/vector), and others (use [Hoogle], [Hayoo], [Hackage]).

 ### Sequence

 The `Seq a` is a type from [Data.Sequence](https://hackage.haskell.org/package/containers/docs/Data-Sequence.html) that represents a **finite** sequence of values of type `a`.
 Sequences are very similar to lists, working with sequences is not so different, but some operations are more efficient - constant-time access to both the front and the rear and Logarithmic-time concatenation, splitting, and access to any element.
-But in other cases it can be slower than lists because of overhead created for making listed operations effective.
+But in other cases, it can be slower than lists because of overhead created for making listed operations effective.
 The size of a `Seq` must not exceed `maxBound::Int`!

 ```
 Prelude> import Data.Sequence